Investors in India's smaller cities line up to join the stock rush

 The surge is lucrative for fund houses, which can charge additional fees on funds that have at least 30 percent of new inflows coming from smaller cities, a measure adopted by regulators to help these fund management firms to offset the higher marketing costs involved.

-Axis Mutual Fund, one of India's largest mutual funds, has been organizing frequent roadshows and investor seminars, and today about 40 to 50 percent of its equity inflows are from provincial centers, according to Axis chief executive Chandresh Nigam.
+Axis Mutual Fund, one of India's largest mutual funds, has been organising frequent roadshows and investor seminars, and today about 40 to 50 percent of its equity inflows are from provincial centres, according to Axis chief executive Chandresh Nigam.